uroszivanovic/doodle-data-analyst/README.md

 # Doodle - Data Analyst Role

 In this place you can find my Python data analysis performed on data of Adventure Works Cycles (a large wholesaler of bicycles in the US and Europe).
-The main goal of this analysis is to show my potential employer the skills of data analysis that I have.
+The main goal of this analysis is to show my potential employer the skills of data analysis that I possess.

 ## Prerequisite